El Salvador women's national football team

-The El Salvador women's national football team is governed by the Salvadoran Football Federation.
+The El Salvador women's national football team (selección femenina de fútbol de El Salvador) represents El Salvador in international women's football.
+The team is governed by the Salvadoran Football Federation.
+El Salvador qualified for the CONCACAF W Championship for the first time in 2026.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.